 Best Cookware for induction cooktop?
-Materials that will work with induction cooking are cast iron, iron, steel, black metal, stainless steel (with a metal base plate).
+Materials that will work with induction cooking are cast iron, iron, steel, black metal, and stainless steel (with a metal base plate).
 These materials have a high ferrous metal content at their base which allows them to absorb the magnetic energy from the induction cooker and turn it into heat.
-This heat then cooks the food in the pan or pot.
+This heat then cooks the food in a flat bottom pan or pot.

-Apart from metal pans for induction cookers that are naturally induction compatible, there are many brands that produce all-clad induction cooktops pans as well as induction cookware sets.
+Apart from metal pans for induction cookers that are naturally induction compatible, there are many brands that produce induction-friendly cookware all-clad induction cooktop pans as well as induction cookware sets.
 Some well-known brands include Le Creuset, Zwilling (Staub) All-Clad, and Demeyere.